Master of Public Health

 PHEA 6012.
 Communicating Applied Data Science.
 3 Credit Hours.

 This course will introduce the key skills in modern data visualization and methods for gathering, displaying, and interpreting public health data.
 Effective visualizations will be tailored to engage and empower key stakeholders such as the research community, public health leaders, and the public.
-Different data will be used, including epidemiological trends and social determinants of health.
+Different data will be used, including epidemiological trends and non-medical determinants of health.
 Data may come from various sources, including static or dynamic databases and large- and small-scale data.
 This variety of sources and audiences presents both challenges and opportunities.
 Must complete the listed prerequisites or consent of the course instructor to enroll.
 Prerequisites: PHEA 6001 and PHEA 6002.

 PHEA 6013.
 Community Engagement and Health Communication.
 3 Credit Hours.